-Suppresses the display of tracing events that are associated with the specified subsystem.
+Suppresses the display of tracing events that are associated with the specified subsystem and logging level.
+If you do not specify a logging-level you suppress tracing for all logging levels for the subsystem.

-Example: notrace subsystem atm error
+notrace subsystem atm error

 notrace subsystem atm